Redundance2

 Device outputs xCmd1 and xCmd2

-xCmd1 = TRUE: The lead device is requested and at least one device is requested and device 1 is not faulty xCmd1 = FALSE: In all other cases
+xCmd1 = TRUE: The leader device is requested and at least one device is requested and device 1 is not faulty xCmd1 = FALSE: In all other cases

 xCmd2 = TRUE: The follower device is requested and at least one device is requested and device 2 is not faulty xCmd2 = FALSE: In all other cases